Small pair of glasses indicating reading time

 – If we can't get what the surgeon needs, we have to cancel our patients.
 This rarely happened because we went in and fought the battle to get what we needed, but it was of course a risk.

-That risk is less today, emphasizes Winnie Bechmann Eriksen:
+That risk is lower today, Winnie Pedersen emphasizes:

 – SupplyAID has the advantage that the system goes all the way to purchasing, we know exactly who to contact when there are product problems.
 Logistics and innovation are my specialty, but I also rely heavily on close collaboration with colleagues with regard to clinical matters.